Branched SL(2,Z) Duality: Introduction

 \section{Introduction}

 Dualities have played a key role in probing the different non-perturbative corners of string/M-theory.
-In particular, type IIB superstring theory exhibits an \SLZ\, symmetry connecting its perturbative and non-perturbative sectors.
-This \SLZ\, symmetry survives in the low-energy supergravity limit, which greatly facilitates the study of the spectrum of supergravity solutions.\footnote{Historically, the discovery went in the other direction: SU(1,1)\,$\cong$\,\SLR\ was observed as a global symmetry of type IIB supergravity first in \cite{Schwarz:1983wa}.
+In particular, type IIB superstring theory exhibits an SL(2,\,$\mathbb{Z}$) symmetry connecting its perturbative and non-perturbative sectors.
+This SL(2,\,$\mathbb{Z}$) symmetry survives in the low-energy supergravity limit, which greatly facilitates the study of the spectrum of supergravity solutions.\footnote{Historically, the discovery went in the other direction: SU(1,1)\,$\cong$\,\SLR\ was observed as a global symmetry of type IIB supergravity first in \cite{Schwarz:1983wa}.
 A decade later, this symmetry group was finally proposed as a symmetry in type IIB superstring theory in \cite{Hull:1994ys} (also see \cite{Schwarz:1995dk}).
-See \emph{e.g.} page 695 of \cite{Becker:2006dvp} for a review of the history.} A realization of this \SLZ\, symmetry was given in the context of the string sigma model by \cite{Townsend:1997kr, Cederwall:1997ts} and in the context of the effective worldvolume actions of D-branes by \cite{Tseytlin:1996it,Bergshoeff:2006gs}.
-D-branes are useful probes for understanding how the \SLZ\, group acts on the background fields of type IIB superstring theory.
-In this paper, we will follow this approach as our guiding principle and use D-branes to study the \SLZ\, duality in the less well-understood case of nonrelativistic string theory \cite{Klebanov:2000pp, Gomis:2000bd, Danielsson:2000gi}.
+See \emph{e.g.} page 695 of \cite{Becker:2006dvp} for a review of the history.
+See also \cite{cardy1982duality, cardy1982phase, shapere1989self} for earlier references on the SL(2,\,$\mathbb{Z}$) duality in lattice models.
+We thank Paul Townsend for pointing out this early occurrence of the SL(2,\,$\mathbb{Z}$) duality.} A realization of this SL(2,\,$\mathbb{Z}$) symmetry was given in the context of the string sigma model by \cite{Townsend:1997kr, Cederwall:1997ts} and in the context of the effective worldvolume actions of D-branes by \cite{Tseytlin:1996it,Bergshoeff:2006gs}.
+D-branes are useful probes for understanding how the SL(2,\,$\mathbb{Z}$) group acts on the background fields of type IIB superstring theory.
+In this paper, we will follow this approach as our guiding principle and use D-branes to study the SL(2,\,$\mathbb{Z}$) duality in the less well-understood case of nonrelativistic string theory \cite{Klebanov:2000pp, Gomis:2000bd, Danielsson:2000gi}.

 Recently, a systematic construction of the non-perturbative duality web in nonrelativistic string/M-theory has been initiated in \cite{Ebert:2021mfu}.
 Nonrelativistic string theory arises as a corner of relativistic string theory, under a zero Regge slope limit where the Kalb-Ramond field is fine-tuned to its critical value that matches the string tension \cite{Klebanov:2000pp, Gomis:2000bd, Danielsson:2000gi}.
 This leads to a string theory with a spectrum satisfying a Galilean-invariant dispersion relation.
 This corner defines a self-consistent and ultra-violet complete string theory on its own \cite{Gomis:2000bd}.
 Furthermore, it has been established that this theory provides a first-principles definition for string theory in the discrete light cone quantization (DLCQ) \cite{Bergshoeff:2018yvt}.
 DLCQ plays an important role in nonperturbative approaches to string/M-theory such as Matrix theory \cite{Banks:1996vh, Susskind:1997cw, Seiberg:1997ad, Sen:1997we}.